AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Data Set Properties

 \subsection{Signal to Noise Ratio (SNR)}

 As the dataset is synthetically generated, it lacks natural noise.
-To approximate real-world conditions, Additive White Gaussian Noise (AWGN) was applied after signal generation.
-AWGN was chosen because it effectively models thermal noise, which is commonly encountered in communication systems due to its random and uniformly distributed characteristics across all frequencies.
-The dataset includes 13 SNR levels: +10, +5, and a range from 0 to –20\,dB in steps of 2.
-Specifically: +10, +5, 0, -2, -4, -6, -8, -10, -12, -14, -16, -18, -20\,dB.
+To approximate real-world conditions, Additive White Gaussian Noise (AWGN) is applied dynamically during data loading through a custom Python dataset class, rather than being permanently stored with the generated signals.
+AWGN was selected as it models thermal noise, which is commonly encountered in communication and radar systems due to its random nature and uniform spectral distribution.
+The dataset includes five SNR levels ranging from +6 to –6\,dB in steps of 3\,dB, specifically: +6, +3, 0, –3, and –6\,dB.

-Noise was added directly to the raw pulse before spectrogram transformation, using a fixed noise power reference of 1\,dB.
-An SNR of 0\,dB signifies parity between signal and noise power.
-Figure~\ref{fig:snr-samples} presents spectrograms of a representative signal between +10 and –20\,dB, illustrating the effect of noise on visual clarity.
-While AIMC-Spec currently models only AWGN, future releases will incorporate additional channel effects--such as multipath propagation, fading, and pulse jitter--to emulated real-world radar conditions more closely.
+Noise is added directly to the raw complex I/Q pulse prior to spectrogram transformation.
+Unlike the previous implementation, the SNR calculation is based solely on the average power of the pulse itself, excluding any zero-padding or non-signal regions.
+This ensures that the specified SNR accurately reflects the true signal energy content.
+An SNR of 0\,dB therefore represents equality between the average pulse power and the noise power.
+Figure~\ref{fig:snr-samples} presents representative spectrograms across varying SNR levels, illustrating the progressive degradation in visual clarity as noise increases.
+While AIMC-Spec currently models only AWGN, future releases will incorporate additional channel effects—such as multipath propagation, fading, and pulse jitter—to more closely emulate operational radar environments.